“Two souls dwell, alas, in my breast’ (Faust I)

 Public domain: Osiris-nepra.jpg Copy (The stalks of wheat symbolise the resurrection.)

-In the self-sacrifice of the northern European creator god Odin (Wotan), he wounds himself with a spear and hangs himself upside down from the World Tree; but here it is nine days until he ‘findstherunes’, the spiritual vision and knowledge, the spiritual dialogue (In Job: ‘Now I have seen you.’); Odin ‘cries out’ and begins to ‘thrive spiritually .’
+In the ego-self-sacrifice of the northern European creator god Odin (Wotan), he wounds himself with a spear and hangs himself upside down from the world tree; but here it is nine days until he ‘findstherunes’, the spiritual vision and knowledge, the spiritual dialogue (In Job: ‘Now I have seen you.’); Odin ‘cries out’ and begins to ‘thrive spiritually .’

 We see the same thing with Heracles, who throws himself into the mouth of the whale to save Hesione, cuts himself out of this kind of burial cave and thus achieves victory over matter.

-Exceptions such as Joan of Arc are rare.
-This also applies to Goethe’s Faust, in which the path of the Prodigal Son is only shown as far as the pile of broken glass (Faust I), but then ultimately also the final goal of perfection at the end of Faust II, when the angels rescue Faust’s soul, which he had signed over to the devil: ‘Abduct Fausten’s immortal’.
+Exceptions with seemingly disastrous endings, such as Joan of Arc, are rare.
+This also applies to Goethe’s Faust, in which the path of the Prodigal Son is only shown as far as the pile of broken glass (Faust I), but then ultimately also the final goal of perfection at the end of Faust II, in which the angels rescue Faust’s soul, which he had signed over to the devil: ‘Abduct Faust’s immortal.’
 (Chapter Entombment)

-Just about everyone on the spiritual path experiences the described sequence of experiences in which, through some kind of rubble heap of material existence, he learns to follow the guidance of the inner voice via the annihilation of his own ego ‘in the belly of the whale’ and thus the realisation of ‘Thy will be done.’
+Just about everyone on the spiritual path experiences the described sequence of experiences in which, through some kind of wreckage of material existence, they then learn to follow the guidance of the inner voice via the annihilation of their own ego ‘in the belly of the whale’ and thus the realisation of ‘Thy will be done.’

-Like Buddha, Mohammed, Zarathustra, Mahavira, Krishna, Nanak or Laozi, Jesus showed us which steps to take (Sermon on the Mount).
-He pointed to self-knowledge as a divine being and also demonstrated through his behaviour how nafs, the instinct of self-preservation, the ego, can be broken through sacrifice.
+Like Buddha, Mohammed, Zarathustra, Mahavira, Krishna, Nanak or Laozi, Jesus demonstrated the principle of ego extinction and the steps to be taken (Sermon on the Mount).
+He pointed to self-knowledge as a divine being and also demonstrated through his concrete behaviour how nafs, the instinct of self-preservation, the ego, can be broken through devotion to ‘preferential love’ and the practice of love for all (‘As I loveyou’).

-This development towards perfection was fought to the death by the churches in the Middle Ages, and even today they remain silent about spiritual self-knowledge and perfection (exception: theodosia, see above).
-Some of their main tasks would be to show how people can fulfil the requirement to be perfect, what ‘striving’ looks like, what prerequisites are needed for this and what dead ends exist, such as formal blind faith.
+This development towards perfection was fought to the death by the churches in the Middle Ages, and even today they are consistently silent about spiritual self-knowledge and perfection.
+Some of their main tasks would be to show how people can fulfil the requirement to be perfect, what ‘strivinglooks like, what prerequisites are needed for this and what dead ends exist, such as formal blind faith.

 Identifying with our High Ego is so difficult because we are completely unaccustomed to trusting and surrendering to an invisible entity.
 Rather, we believe that we are actually responsible for our life and possibly its destiny ‘ourselves’ as a person, although we are ‘only’ performers.
 It is also difficult to identify with our intuition because we are used to the powers of the external world from an early age.
 And finally, we have not even been made aware of their individual (!) existence.
 Although, everyone should know better that there is more than body, feelings and mind, namely our spirit soul, colloquially known as our gut feeling or conscience.

-Our biggest enemy in life is the false perception of the ego, of me as merely a material person, which means that the much more important part of our holistic self-knowledge is missing.
-This view that I (?) am anything but perfect, as the churches have preached over the millennia, is an absurd simplification and absolutisation of our mammalian nature, a complete lack of understanding of the statement that we are created in the image of the Creator, which ultimately amounts to an insult to the Creator.
+Our greatest enemy in life is the false concept of the ego, i.e. of me as a merely material person, which means that the more important other half of our holistic self-knowledge is missing.
+This view, which the churches have preached over the millennia, is a simplification of our mammalian half, a complete lack of understanding of the statement that we are created in the image of the Creator, which ultimately amounts to an insult to the Creator.
 Despite their expulsion from paradise, Adam and Eve did not lose their image and likeness status.
 In this respect, the first goal of life remains the attainment of contact with our higher consciousness, which reaches far beyond the earthly.
-Then the prince (our spiritual consciousness through a flipped ‘mixer lever’) has successfully made his way through the hedge of thorns (vale of tears, herd of pigs) to Sleeping Beauty (to intuitive guidance) like Odysseus to Penelope.
+Then the prince (our spiritual consciousness through a flipped ‘mixer lever’) has successfully made his way through the hedge of thorns (vale of tears, herd of pigs) to Sleeping Beauty (to intuitive guidance).

 ___________________________________________________________________________________________